cert-manager/cert-manager/README.md

 Please make sure to select the correct version of the documentation to view on the top right of the page.

+Issues and PRs towards the documentation should be filed in the [website repo](https://github.com/cert-manager/website/).

 For the common use-case of automatically issuing TLS certificates to Ingress resources, aka a [kube-lego](https://github.com/jetstack/kube-lego) replacement, see the [cert-manager nginx ingress quick start